whitneyburton/portfolios/students/1806-front/kevin-simpson/20180920-kevinsimpson-m2.md

 ### Playing a Part

-I paired with Mod1 students like it was my job this mod, running impromptu classes on DOM manipulation, running a Mythical Creatures review session with Chris, making myself available to help often, and generally finding every morning and lunch take consumed by a booked pairing.
+I paired with Mod1 students like it was my job, running impromptu classes on DOM manipulation, running a Mythical Creatures review session with Chris, making myself available to help often, and generally finding every morning and lunch time consumed by a booked pairing.
 Additionally, I have taken on hosting the Turing podcast, for which I recorded my second episode today.
 I have additionally been asked to take on duties as the SAB rep for 1806 next inning, which I have accepted.

 ------------------

 ## Final Review